Frequently Asked Questions

 Absolutely.
 The project is being proposed through the County of Santa Cruz.
 Public input is vital to the process.
 In addition to a meeting held in December 2024 for neighbors, there will be other opportunities for community input as the project moves through the approval process.
 Ultimate authority in this process rests with the Santa Cruz County Board of Supervisors.

-Yes.
-The Seahawk Energy Storage project features safety measures that follow the very latest California guidelines and legislation.
-In contrast with older systems that have experienced significant safety issues (such as the Jan.
-17, 2025, fire at Moss Landing), Seahawk includes new technology battery units that are housed within purpose-built, sealed, steel containers that meet national fire safety standards and testing.
+The Seahawk Energy Storage project features safety measures that follow the very latest California guidelines and legislation, in contrast with older systems that have experienced significant safety issues (such as the Jan.
+17, 2025, fire at Moss Landing).
+The project differs dramatically from the Vistra battery storage facility at Moss Landing in three key ways:

 Yes.
 The project is being planned in collaboration with the Pajaro Valley Fire Protection District, Watsonville Fire Department and CALFIRE, with input from other nearby fire protection agencies, to ensure it meets or exceeds all relevant fire regulations.